derkiner/Iyzico_Practicum_Frontend-Projects/Week_1/HTMLBasicPage/README.md

-## End of HTML Section / Basic Site with multiple pages (with some CSS styling / not responsive though)
+## End of HTML Section => A basic site with multiple pages (with some CSS styling / not responsive though)

 <hr>